JOIN OUR TEAM.

 Email & Communication:

-• Monitor and respond to treasury-specific emails in the pta.lafayette@gmail.com account in a timely manner.
+• Monitor and respond to treasury-specific emails in a timely manner.

-• Use this email account for banking and financial communications as needed.
+• Use the treasurer email account for banking and financial communications as needed.

 Transition & Knowledge Transfer: